tobi-ace/plmcp/README.md

 # PLMCP

-This repository contains the source code for the tutorial "Build an MCP Server in Python" published on Medium.
-The project demonstrates how to build an MCP server using Python to provide live Premier League football data.
+This repository contains the source code for a tutorial published on Medium.
+The project demonstrates how to build an MCP server using Python to provide live Premier League football data to an LLM.

-## 📖 Tutorial

 For a detailed explanation of how this project works, check out the full tutorial on Medium: [Build an MCP Server in Python](https://medium.com/@jimohtobi/build-an-mcp-server-in-5-minutes-686b632303ed)